Vintage fashion is my hobby because I am fashion-conscious and try to be unique. My personal signature? Wearing vintage-inspired apparel.

 Towards the late 1950s, fashion designers began to design less structured clothing.
 They dispensed with the tight waist, tight-fitting, full-skirted styles of the post-war years, and started promoting designs such as Chanel’s relaxed sweater suit designs for women, great designs that were gaining popularity.

 Designs of clothing and fashion accessories become much more comfortable, relaxed, and wearable.

-The design of the sack dress that appeared towards the end of the 50’s was the prelude to some of the stylish shift dresses that became popular in the 1960’s.
+The design of the sack dress that appeared towards the end of the 50s was the prelude to some of the stylish shift dresses that became popular in the 1960s.

-And, hemlines moved inches up!
+And, hemlines of vintage apparel for women moved a few inches up!

 © 2009 viryabo

 viryabo (author) from Lagos, Nigeria. on May 02, 2012:

 Thank you Tonipet.
 Happy to find someone who loves vintage fashion as much as i do.
 Especially the tailored styles that accentuates the curves.